The-Old-Castle-Defense/docs/game-fi-elements.md

 ::

 ::card_warning
-The cost may vary depending on the exchange rate of Treasury Token (if it is not $USDT).\
+The cost may vary depending on the exchange rate of the Treasury Token (if it is not $USDT).\
 The price includes a service fee of 6%.
 After the commission is deducted, the **${token}** invested by the participants is collected in the treasury.
 After the victory of your Faction, the invested funds will be returned and rewards will be distributed.